kbufhv/Particle_TEmp_Hum_To_AWS_Azure_DeviceCloud/README.md

 # Particle_Temp_Hum_To_AWS_Azure_Device_Cloud

-A Particle project to use the data gathered by the temperature and humidity sensor in connection with AWS IoT-Core, Azure IoT-Hub and an ThingSpeak Webhook.
+A Particle project to use the data gathered by the temperature and humidity sensor in connection with AWS IoT-Core, Azure IoT-Hub and Particle Device Cloud.

 ## Welcome to your project!